Medically reviewed by Drugs.com. Last updated on Aug 16, 2022.

-- Avoid acidic foods and beverages, such as citrus fruits, fruit drinks and soda.
+- Avoid acidic foods and drinks, such as citrus fruits, fruit drinks and soda.

-- Eat soft foods that don't require much chewing.
+- Eat soft foods that don't need much chewing.

-If your child is able to rinse without swallowing, swishing with warm salt water may be soothing.
-Have your child do this several times a day or as often as needed to help reduce the pain and inflammation of mouth and throat sores caused by hand-foot-and-mouth disease.
+If your child can rinse without swallowing, swishing with warm salt water may be soothing.
+Have your child rinse many times a day to ease the pain and inflammation of mouth and throat sores.